 Data-driven marketing uses data to inform all marketing decisions, from creative assets to campaigns.
 It places customer data front and center to ensure all marketing efforts are relevant to customer interests and behaviors.

-Your marketing campaigns shouldn’t be a shot in the dark.
-With the right data-driven marketing strategies, you can craft and release marketing campaigns that speak directly to your audience, building valuable trust and loyal customers.
+With the right data-driven strategies, you'll launch marketing campaigns that speak directly to your audience, building valuable trust and loyalty.

 Data-Driven Marketing Best Practices

 The success of your data-driven marketing depends on the accuracy of your customer data.
 You could have the most seamless data collection process in place, but that data would be useless if it didn’t correctly reflect your customers and target market.

 If you don't make an effort to understand and adapt to your customers, "[they] will leave to find someone who will.
 In fact, after more than one bad experience, around 76% of consumers say they would rather do business with a competitor.
 And that’s during the best of times," says Nicholas L. Holland, HubSpot's VP of Marketing Hub.

 Before you work to apply data-driven marketing strategies to your business, make sure you’re intimately familiar with your audience.

 Conduct research on your ideal customers, build your buyer personas, and educate your teams on these profiles.
 Reach out to current customers to better understand who’s shopping for and buying your products.
 Hold focus groups to ask questions to a live audience and receive unedited feedback.

 Once you know your customer, you can trust your customer data.

 Manage your data.